Freight Shipping from Albuquerque to Charleston

 How much does it cost to ship freight from Albuquerque to Charleston?

-Full truckload (FTL) rates from Albuquerque, NM to Charleston, SC currently range from $4,291-$5,289 for a standard dry van load over the 1,996-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Charleston, SC currently range $4,291-$5,289 (roughly $2.16-$2.66 per mile over 1,996 miles).
 LTL shipments typically cost $1,298-$2,097 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Charleston?